mjy90/mjy90.github.io/README.md

     | AAAA | @ | 2606:50c0:8003::153 | Automatic |
     | CNAME | www | [your-github-username].github.io | Automatic |
 4. Make sure to click "Save all changes" when you're done!
-5. Head to the "GitHub Pages" section of your repo settings and add your custom domain to the "Custom domain" field.
+5. Head to the "GitHub Pages" section of your repo settings and add your custom domain to the "Custom domain" field with the format `www.[custom.domain]`.
+That `www` is important for HTTPS!
 I also recommend checking the "Enforce HTTPS" box to ensure all traffic to your site is secure.
+It'll take a few minutes and, if you're impatient like me, a couple retries of the DNS check for this option to be available.

 Once the automated DNS check finishes (which might take a few minutes), your site should be live at your custom domain! `[your-github-username].github.io` will now redirect to the new domain too, so that old URL you handed out is still good 😉